 - Minimalistic Design Language

 Generally, micro ATX cases and motherboards are a little bit cheaper than their ATX counterparts.
 This decrease in price can be attributed to lower manufacturing costs due to fewer raw material requirements.
+This means that you can save some money by going with a micro ATX setup rather than a standard ATX one.
 Mini-ITX motherboards, on the other hand, are typically more expensive or on par with ATX motherboards in terms of pricing.

 Micro ATX form factor can be as good as ATX when it comes to the airflow but it all depends on the design of the case.
 Typically, micro ATX cases still have adequate fan mounting options and, therefore, can have great airflow as well.
 However, some ill-designed micro ATX cases can have terrible airflow due to poor design as well.
 Mini-ITX cases on the other hand are more challenged in terms of space so it is hard for those cases to have great airflow.